-Rentals paid under operating leases are charged to the Comprehensive Income and Expenditure Statement as an expense of the services benefitting from use of the leased property, plant or equipment.
-Charges are made on a straight-line basis over the life of the lease, even if this does not match the pattern of payments (e.g. there is a rent-free period at the commencement of the lease).
+The Police and Crime Commissioner has elected to account for short-term leases and leases of low-value assets using the practical expedients, and as such these are recognized as an expense in the Comprehensive Income and Expenditure Statement on a straight-line basis over the lease term, even if this does not match the pattern of payments (e.g. there is a rent-free period at the commencement of the lease).